Midwifery Lead Unit (MLU) - Eden Suite

 - Full Blood Count test for anaemia and Thalassaemia

 - Virology tests for Hepatitis B, Syphilis, HIV and Rubella (German Measles)

-- At 36 weeks the Full Blood Count is repeated, to detect and treat possible anaemia prior to delivery
+- At 36 weeks the Full Blood Count is repeated if indicated, to detect and treat possible anaemia prior to delivery

 - After delivery, a Kleihaur test offered to all Rhesus Negative women and a Full Blood Count may be indicated